choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 Specific ASO binding to the target RNA sequence is needed for high selectivity.
 However, there is a chance that ASO might bind to off-target RNA molecules that have similar sequences to the original target RNA.
 This off-target binding of ASOs might cause unintended toxicity.

-Also, animal studies cannot be used for off-target finding of ASO applied to humans because of diiferences in the genome sequence.
+Also, animal studies cannot be used for off-target finding of ASO applied to humans because of diiference in the genome sequence between.

-Thus, in silico analysis using the human RNA database followed by in vitro expression analysis using human cells is essential.
+Thus, in silico analysis using the human RNA database followed by in vitro expression analysis using human cells are essential.

 <a name="history"></a>
 # Update history